gilbertchen/cloud-storage-comparison/README.md

 ## Conclusion

 As far as I know, this is perhaps the first head-to-head performance comparisons of popular cloud backup storages.
-Although results presented here are neither comprehensive nor conclusive, I do hope that they will at least provide some guidance when users of Duplicacy or other cloud backup tools are deciding which cloud service to choose.
+Although results presented here are neither comprehensive nor conclusive, I do hope that they will at least provide some guidance for users of Duplicacy or other cloud backup tools when deciding which cloud service to choose.

 These results also suggest that storages designed to be primarily accessed via an API are generally faster than storages that are offered as cloud drives, since the latter are perhpaps more optimized for their own clients with the API access merely being an addon.

-The more imporant message, however, is that cloud backup can be faster than local backup, with only modest network bandwidth, if you can use multiple threads.
-So it may worth a try to add cloud components to your backup strategies if you haven't done so.
+The more imporant message, however, is that cloud backup can be as fast as local backup, with only modest network bandwidth, especially if you can use multiple threads.
+It may be worth a try to add cloud components to your backup strategies if you haven't already done so.